skule/bylaws/bylaw-3.md

    1. Ask the President of the Society for a mention during a meeting;
    1. Usage of any logo in a candidate's campaign material; and
    1. A public statement by a club executive makes endorsing a candidate.
+1. Candidates are not permitted to directly reference other candidates in their campaign; descriptions of candidates must only be of themselves, such as "I am the only candidate who ..." et cetera.

 ## In-Class Speeches
 1. In-class speeches before a class starts or after it ends are permitted, but permission needs to be granted from the lecturer.
 In-class speeches are not permitted for all candidates in any courses in which any candidates are lecturers.